napframework/nap/docs/doxygen/markdown/01_gettingstarted.md

 Use the NAP build system to create a new application from scratch:

 - In a terminal window, navigate to the directory containing your NAP installation on disk.
-- Run `tools\create_project NewProject` to generate a new project for your OS.
+- Run `tools\create_project NewProject` (Windows) or  `./tools/create_project NewProject` (macOS and Linux) to generate a new project for your OS.

-After creation your new project is located under the 'projects' folder.
+After creation your new project is located under the `projects` folder.
 You can build and run it using Visual Studio on Windows, Xcode on macOS or make on Linux.
 To learn more about setting up projects, modules and 3rd party dependencies read the [Project Management](@ref project_management) documentation.

-Adding resources {#defining_resources}
+Adding Resources {#defining_resources}
 ================

-The data folder within your project folder contains an `appstructure.json` file.
+The data folder within your project folder contains an `app_structure.json` file.
 This file describes the general structure of your app and any additional resources that are required.
 Objects in this file can be split up into three different categories:
-- [Resources](@ref resources): static often read only data such as an image, window, mesh etc.
+- [Resources](@ref resources): static, often read-only, data such as an image, window, mesh etc.
 - [Entities](@ref scene): objects that structure functionality by combining a set of components
 - [Components](@ref scene): add functionality to an entity and receive an update call